league-curriculum/league-curriculum/README.md

 # League Curriculum

-A static website with links to leag curriculum and documentaation for how to manage it.
+A static website with links to League curriculum and documentaation for how to manage it.